With its crunchy coating of homemade seasoned breadcrumbs, Baked Italian Chicken is not only juicy and flavorful, but it’s oven-ready in minutes!

 Whether you leave on the skin is up to you.
 It sure is tasty when it crisps up underneath that crunchy breadcrumb coating, but I typically go the healthier route and remove it.
 Since it’s rare for me to find bone-in, skinless chicken at the grocery store, I usually buy it with skin and just pull off the skin myself before breading the chicken.
 Kitchen shears are a girl’s best friend in this process.

 Okay, enough chicken chit chat.
-Italian Baked Chicken is a simple, scrumptious, classic dinner that your whole family will love, but don’t take my word for it.
+Baked Italian Chicken is a simple, scrumptious, classic dinner that your whole family will love, but don’t take my word for it.
 Try it!
 You’ll quickly determine that it’s the stuff of happy, chicken-eating dreams…preggo or not. 😉